jacovdbergh/blogh/source/_posts/hosting-jigsaw-on-cloudflare.md

 categories: [dev]
 cover_image: /assets/img/jigsaw_cf.png
 featured: true
-exerpt: Setting up a Jigsaw site and hosting it with Cloudflare workers, without paying a cent.
+excerpt: Setting up a Jigsaw site and hosting it with Cloudflare workers, without paying a cent.
 ---

 Jigsaw by Tighten is an open source package that allows you to easily generate a static website, for your blog or your project's documentation.